jeannieshe/mash-fa24/lab_notebook.md

 - If I want to use it in python, I will need to create a conda environment and install it there.
   - conda create -n myenv; conda activate myenv; conda install decoupler-py -c conda-forge

+# Part 2: Running VIPER on in-vivo datasets to establish a baseline prediction.

 ## Updates 10/1
 - Instead of using GSEA, I will now be using VIPER.
 VIPER uses the regulon of the datasets and the given gene sets in order to predict a score for each patient.
 - VIPER gives a direction of regulation in addition to the magnitude of regulation, and the score is in the range (-2, 2).